.png)

 Sisters in 2000

-Phi Sigma Omega Chapter, a chapter located in the South Central Region, was chartered in Gonzales, Louisiana on June 25, 2000 after eighteen months of community service, planning meetings, conferences, and sisterly relations activities led by Soror Janice Montague-Myles.
+Phi Sigma Omega Chapter, a chapter of Alpha Kappa Alpha Sorority, Incorporated located in the South Central Region, was chartered in Gonzales, Louisiana on June 25, 2000 after eighteen months of community service, planning meetings, conferences, and sisterly relations activities led by Soror Janice Montague-Myles.
 Seventeen sorors joined their pink and green vines together to become charter members.
-The charter members, who were formerly known as Sisters in 2000, are: Vita Archie, Andrea Baham, Toni Booker, Hopelanda Clark-Montgomery, Paula Dennis, Vanessa Ferchaud, Adina Moore, Sarah Holliday, Talawanga Johnson, Robin Lavergne, Trina Lyons, Janice Montague-Myles, Sharon Steib, Alison Stevens-Tucker, Shalonda Walker, Vallarie Woods, and Dwuena Wyre.
+The charter members, who were formerly known as Sisters (Sorors in Service To Establish Real Sisterhood) in 2000, are: Vita Archie, Andrea Baham, Toni Booker, Hopelanda Clark-Montgomery, Paula Dennis, Vanessa Ferchaud, Adina Moore, Sarah Holliday, Talawanga Johnson, Robin Lavergne, Trina Lyons, Janice Montague-Myles, Sharon Steib, Alison Stevens-Tucker, Shalonda Walker, Vallarie Woods, and Dwuena Wyre.

-The following sorors have served as basileus of Phi Sigma Omega Chapter: Sarah Holliday, Toni Booker, Janice Montague-Myles, Vallarie Woods, Chandra Darville, Donna L. Newsome and Shalonda Walker.
-Phi Sigma Omega has been “Proudly Serving Others” in the River Parishes for over twenty-two (22) years.
+The following sorors have served as presidents of Phi Sigma Omega Chapter: Sarah Holliday, Toni Booker, Janice Montague-Myles, Vallarie Woods, Chandra Darville, Donna L. Newsome Shalonda Walker and presently, Sharon R. Steib.

 CharterMembers